-The following table sets forth certain information regarding the ownership of our common stock as of officers named in the Summary Compensation Table; (ii) all of our executive officers and directors as a group; and (iv) all those known by us to be beneficial owners of more than five percent of our common stock.
-Except as otherwise noted, the address of the individuals below is c/o Gladstone Commercial Corporation, 1521 Westbranch Drive, Suite 200, McLean, VA 22102.
+The following table sets forth certain information regarding the ownership of our common stock as of February 28, 2006 by: (i) all of our executive officers and directors as a group; and (ii) all those known by the Company to be beneficial owners of more than five percent of its common stock.
+Except as otherwise noted, the address of the individuals below is c/ o Gladstone Commercial Corporation, 1521 Westbranch Drive, Suite 200, McLean, VA 22102.